The lifetime commitment plan for LASIK or PRK for all prescriptions costs $2,250 per eye.

 The appearance of corporate LASIK centers in the Richmond area has prompted some patients to put their eyesight, patient experience, and wallets in jeopardy due to the nature of their business model.

-The low advertised prices for LASIK are only for a very low refractive error; most patients do not qualify for the “deal” and are surprised when their final cost for treatment is significantly higher than they expected.
-Some corporate vision correction centers do not always use blade-free technology for the creation of the corneal flap in LASIK but rather use a bladed microkeratome approach for their low-priced categories.
+Though corporate centers advertise a low price, the low advertised prices for LASIK are only for a very low refractive error.
+Most patients do not qualify for the “deal” and are surprised when their final cost for treatment is significantly higher than they expected.
+Additionally, some corporate vision correction centers do not always use blade-free technology for the creation of the corneal flap in LASIK but rather use a bladed microkeratome approach for their low-priced categories.

 Enhancements, if needed after LASIK, are not typically included for free.
 Some lifetime enhancement policies have such strict restrictions they are virtually useless.